m4ce/zabbix-mysql/README.md

 You would then need to import the templates into Zabbix and link them to the hosts you wish to monitor.

-<u>Before importing the template</u>, you are required to add the following value mappings before importing the templates, so that sampled values can be mapped to human readable states (makes latest data look prettier).
+**Before importing the template**, you are required to add the following value mappings before importing the templates, so that sampled values can be mapped to human readable states (makes latest data look prettier).

 ```
 mysql> SELECT name, value, newvalue FROM valuemaps INNER JOIN mappings ON valuemaps.valuemapid = mappings.valuemapid WHERE name LIKE 'MySQL%';